LuxImagingAI/public-covid-xr-data/README.md

 # public-covid-xr-data

+This is the public repository of the paper "Public Covid-19 X-ray datasets and their impact on model bias - a systematic review of a significant problem".
+Preprint version can be found: https://doi.org/10.1101/2021.02.15.21251775

-Scripts to reproduce PRISMA Analysis
+## Scripts to reproduce PRISMA Analysis

 Manual Annotations are necessary to run the scripts and available online at